 And the name of the book is called Collusion.

-Yeah, it's called collusion.
+Yeah, it's called Collusion.

-Collusion opened at number five, and it's about real collusion between the Russians and Antifa in an effort to poison the U.S. Senate.
+Collusion Opened at number five, and it's about real collusion between the Russians and Antifa in an effort to poison the U.S. Senate.

-So it's it's a very exciting novel.
+So it's a very exciting novel.

 We're very excited about how well it's doing.

-At some point, as a historian, people are going to start realizing that this could be one of the greatest backfires in history, that everything the left did to go after Trump and failed, now sets the stage for discovering just how corrupt and just how sick the system was.
+That everything the left did to go after Trump and failed now sets the stage for discovering just how corrupt and just how sick the system was.

-They've been lying, they've been spinning conspiracy theories, a hoax on the American people for well over two years, but so too has everybody else involved in this.
+They've been spinning conspiracy theories, a hoax on the American people for well over two years.

 And that is the entire Democratic Party establishment has been doing this.